codefromrvk/wc-schedule/README.md

 - Display the schedule of ODI World Cup matches.
 - Provide match details including date, time, teams, and venue.
 - Intuitive and responsive design for easy navigation and viewing.
+- Smooth transitions from team list to individual team using view transitions API.

 ## Technologies Used 🛠️